ElMostafaIdrassi/OpenJPEGJNI/README.md

 		Also there is original code in `opj_decompress.c` and `JavaOpenJPEGDecoder.c` that makes use of free, realloc and company.

 		To avoid errors due to this poisoning pragma, **I defined** **OPJ_SKIP_POISON** in the beginning of `JavaOpenJPEGDecoder.c`.

+	*	When **building** for **Linux**, I faced an error when linking against third party library libpng.a

+			libpng.a(pngrutil.c.o): relocation R_X86_64_PC32 against symbol `png_crc_finish' can not be used when making a shared object; recompile with -fPIC

+		This was solved by adding "POSITION_INDEPENDENT_CODE TRUE" as a target property in the CMakeLists.txt of all the thirdparty libraries under **thirdparty**, that is : liblcms2, libpng, libtiff and libz.

 	*	When **building** for **Android** **under Windows using NDK**, **WIN32** is actually set.
 		I modified the following #ifdef in `JavaOpenJPEGDecoder.c` from :